site320bd/vscode-gitlens/docs/telemetry-events.md

 ### timeline/action/openInEditor

-> Sent when the user changes the period (timeframe) on the Visual History
+> Sent when the user clicks on the "Open in Editor" button on the Visual History

 ```typescript
 {